NESREA/NESREA_social/README.md

 + create a `Reports/` sub-folder, if it does not already exist
 + save the report in the `Reports/` folder

-2. The data are stored in a local SQLite database `data/nesreanigeria.db`.
-SQLite itself is automatically installed with package dependencies.
-To update the database, the user should run
+2. The data are stored in a local SQLite database, `data/nesreanigeria.db`.
+SQLite itself is automatically installed with project dependencies managed by `packrat`.
+To update this database, the user should run
 `Rscript download-data.R`

 To access all of the other features that are available in this project open `NESREA_social.Rproj` in the [RStudio](https://www.rstudio.com/products/RStudio/) IDE.